 An article on controversial nude photography cannot be complete without mentioning the pioneer of this genre who paved the way for modern-day nude photographers, Helmut Newton.

 He is known for his nude photographs that challenged societal norms and redefined the portrayal of sexuality and power.
-His iconic black-and-white images often featured provocative and empowered women, pushing boundaries with fetish-inspired themes.
+His iconic black-and-white nude images often featured provocative and empowered women, pushing boundaries with fetish-inspired themes.

 Critics argued that his work objectified women and portrayed male fantasies.
 However, Newton always defended his art, saying that it aimed to celebrate the strength and independence of his subjects.